Tuberculosis is spread mainly when people breathe air contaminated by a person who has active disease.

 People may awaken in the night and be drenched with a cold sweat, with or without fever.
 Sometimes there is so much sweat that people have to change nightclothes or even the bed sheets.
 However, tuberculosis does not always cause night sweats, and many other conditions can cause night sweats.

-Rapidly developing shortness of breath plus chest pain may signal the presence of air ( pneumothorax Pneumothorax A pneumothorax is the presence of air between the two layers of pleura (thin, transparent, two-layered membrane that covers the lungs and also lines the inside of the chest wall), resulting... read more ) or fluid ( pleural effusion Pleural Effusion Pleural effusion is the abnormal accumulation of fluid in the pleural space (the area between the two layers of the thin membrane that covers the lungs).
+Rapidly developing shortness of breath plus chest pain may signal the presence of air (pneumothorax Pneumothorax A pneumothorax is partial or complete collapse of the lung due to the presence of air between the two layers of pleura (thin, transparent, two-layered membrane that covers the lungs and also... read more ) or fluid (pleural effusion Pleural Effusion Pleural effusion is the abnormal accumulation of fluid in the pleural space (the area between the two layers of the thin membrane that covers the lungs).
 Fluid can accumulate in the pleural... read more ) in the space between the lungs and the chest wall.
 About one third of tuberculosis infections first show up as pleural effusion.
 Eventually, many people with untreated tuberculosis develop shortness of breath as the infection spreads in the lungs.

 Probably, the most common sites for tuberculosis that develops outside the lungs are